swiyu-admin-ch/community/README.md

 On the [swiyu docs website](https://swiyu-admin-ch.github.io/) we provide a technical overview, deeper insights on standards and protocols as well as cookbooks for the onboarding to the different components of the Swiss e-ID trust infrastructure.

+## Rules for all participants and community management procedures

+All collaboration on the platform is subject to the GitHub [Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service).
+We all work together to ensure a goal-oriented development and objective discussion.
+Doing so, we follow the [community guidelines](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines) and the corresponding code of conduct.
+These rules must always be adhered to.
+There is no place for personal interference in the discussions.

+Please be aware that all content on this platform is public.
+This also applies to the sharing of data such as presentations or working papers: no author rights may be violated.

+The community management reserves the right to give individual contributions more weight in order to draw attention to certain aspects.
+Similarly, contributions can be hidden or deleted by the community management to improve the quality of discussion threads.

+Ultimately, the e-ID project is not bound by the input from this participation platform for the development and decision-making process for the implementation of the future state e-ID.
+All content on this platform is an informal exchange.